chevah/geck/content/dependencies.rst

 * reduce the load to the official PyPi index
 * have our development system working even when the official PyPI site is down
-* keep a copy of a package, even if the upstream developer have removed it from the official PyPI site
+* keep a copy of a package, even if the upstream developer has removed it from the official PyPI site
 * be able to publish our own private / experimental / junk packages without creating unnecessarily load on the official PyPI site